 You can be a millionaire by getting in on the right conversation, with the right person.
-This however, wasn’t the utmost priority for introducing humans to the concept of networking.
-Many social media platforms portray an informal setting, thereby creating the need to connect on a professional basis.
+This however, wasn’t the utmost priority.
+The focus was introducing humans to the concept of networking.
+Many social media platforms were designed on an informal setting, thereby creating the need to connect on professional basis.
 Cheers!
 To why we all need a LinkedIn profile.

 Connecting with investors, marketers, business owners, and all sorts of top managers is on top of the list when trying to get a job or a contract.
 Get to know the people you are planning to work for, that way it’s easy for the employers and the jobseekers.
 If this so far, has not convinced you to own a LinkedIn profile today, let’s move on to why you should have one.

 Reasons Why We All Need A LinkedIn Profile

 Here are some benefits even some LinkedIn users don’t know they are entitled to: